MikeTheHammer/wmul_rivendell/README.md

 those groups will be exluded from the output.
 Useful for keeping your non-music cuts out of your music scheduler.

-1. To begin, you will need to create a text file containing the field names that you want to keep.
+This script can optionally remove unneeded fields from the output.
+Use the `--desired_fields_filename [FILENAME]` option.
+The `FILENAME` should contain a list of the field names that you want to keep.
 Each field needs to be on its own line.
 Field names are case-insensitive.
 Two example files are in the github repo:
 <https://github.com/MikeTheHammer/wmul_rivendell/tree/main/example_files/>.

-    `all_fields.txt` is every field included in Cart Data Dump.
-`desired_fields.txt` is an example of a file containing only the desired fields.
+`all_fields.txt` is every field included in Cart Data Dump. `desired_fields.txt` is an example of a file containing only the desired fields.
 Use `Notepad` on Windows, or `Text Editor` on Linux.

-2. Use RD Library to create a Cart Data Dump (.csv) file and save it.
+1. Use RD Library to create a Cart Data Dump (.csv) file and save it.

-3. Run the filter script.
+2. Run the filter script.

     Usage: `wmul_rivendell [LOGGING] filter-cart-report RIVENDELL_CART_FILENAME
      OUTPUT_FILENAME  DESIRED_FIELDS_FILENAME [OPTIONS]` .